-EarthView3D is a research project currently underway at the Canada Research Chair in Advanced Geomatics Image Processing (CRC-AGIP) lab.
+EarthView3D is a research product developed by the EarthView3D Lab of the Canada Research Chair in Advanced Geomatics Image Processing (CRC-AGIP) Group.

 Web Mapping Research Activities:

 - UNB Street View System (2000 - 2001)

 - UNB Pansharp (2000 – ongoing)

 Street View: Figure shows panoramic image from UNB Street View Application (Top - acquired in 2001) and Google Street View (Bottom - acquired in May 2012) for an area in downtown Fredericton, New Brunswick, Canada.
 The general principle used by Google Street View (launched 6 years after the development of UNB Street View) and the UNB system is essentially the same – that is, both create a 360 degree virtual tour of a particular location by stitching together several images taken at that particular location.
 This research project was led by Prof. Dr. YC Lee ( Rawlinson S, Lee YC, Zhang Y (2001) ).